zpoint/Go-Internals/runtime/gc/gc.md

 If it's a valid pointer, and it represent  an object allocated in `heap`, `greyobject` will be called, otherwise, nothing will be done

 ![scanblock](./scanblock.png)

+`greyobject` will put the current pointer to the queue of the current gc work

+## scanobjct

 # read more